 If you do not receive an email confirmation (please check your spam box), contact Alex at email@example.com for technical assistance; your submission is not considered complete until you have received the email confirmation.
 (Note: for any non-technical questions or concerns, please contact Leah at firstname.lastname@example.org)

-On or by Friday, 17 July, you will receive an email with the appropriate Course Control Number (CCN), your individual Course Entry Code guaranteeing your seat in the 101 to which you have been assigned, and full registration instructions
+On or by Friday, 17 July, you will receive an email with the appropriate Course Control Number (CCN) and full registration instructions

 Your Course Entry Code will allow you to register for your 101 during Phase II or on the first day of the adjustment period